SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 ### Task 1: Set up a publisher for the ServoMsg message ###

 Now you know how to publish a ROS message.
 Let's write our first ROS code!
-Open your `pure_pursuit.py` file in the text editor of your choice (file path: `<Path of your repo>/ECE346/ROS_Core/src/Labs/Lab1/scripts/controller/pure_pursuit.py`).
+Open your `pure_pursuit.py` file in the text editor of your choice (file path: `ECE346/ROS_Core/src/Labs/Lab1/scripts/controller/pure_pursuit.py`).
 Your first task is to set up a missing publisher in the function `setup_publisher` following instructions under **TODO**.
-Make sure you read through the code to get an understanding of variable names (e.g., the topic name). **Once you are finished**, you can proceed to the next task.
+Make sure you read through the code to get an understanding of variable names (e.g., the topic name).
+You can find the ServoMsg definition in `ROS_Core/src/Utility/Custom_Msgs/msg/ServoMsg.msg` or you can search across the entire codebase to see how it's used in other places with ctrl+shift+F in VSCode, typing in `ServoMsg()`.
+Both of these approaches are useful and common across software engineering, although be careful and make sure you know what you're doing.
+Also, if you haven't discovered this already, you can open a codebase in VSCode by navigating to the directory (e.g., `cd ECE346`) and then running `code .`, which opens VSCode in the current directory. **Once you are finished**, you can proceed to the next task.
 This is also a good point to check in with a lab TA during lab OH to make sure you're on the right track, but you can submit everything at the very end if you’re confident you know what you’re doing!

 ### ROS Subscriber ###
 The code for the subscriber is very similar to the publisher and can be seen below.
 Now, instead of publishing to the `chatter` topic, we are subscribing to it.